coockoo/knowledgebase/programming.md

 Subscription becomes and insert, and unsubscribing a delete.
 Event handling is replaced with triggers on create/update/delete.

+## Component Based Objects

+**Object-Oriented design**

+- there is a class that has properties;
+- _is-a_ relationship;

+**Composition-Oriented design**

+- object = bag of it's components; it does not even have to be named;
+- _has-a_ relationship;

+Using components means the entity type doesn't need to have the ability to do anything.
+Instead, all the attributes and functionality come from the components of which the entity is made.
+Managers control updates to each component.
+Manager knows when/how often to update components.
+So why do we need an entity?
+Let's just operate on array/map of components.

+## Talk ideas

+Idea.

+I'd like to make a talk about this approach, as it sounds refreshing.

+- Start with the class with properties.
+Let's refactor it.
+- Normal forms;
+- existential processing;
+- Initial class refactoring

+Basically go chapter-by-chapter removing extra info.

 [grug]: https://grugbrain.dev/
 [tao]: https://www.mit.edu/~xela/tao.html
 [dodbook]: https://www.dataorienteddesign.com/dodbook/dodmain.html